 Creating one huge course with all the information related to your topic is probably not the best idea.
 Instead, you can create multiple short courses and put them into a step-by-step learning path.
 On your sales page, you can sell both the all-in-one learning path and individual courses.

-On iSpring marketplace, you can sell individual lessons as well as learning paths.
+In iSpring Learn, you can create individual courses, as well as learning paths, and sell them online.

 Offer Promotions and Guarantees